 Not a music major but want to get involved?
 No sweat!
 There are plenty of opportunities for non-music majors to get involved at Syracuse University with the Setnor School of Music.

 The Setnor School of Music offers a variety of choral and instrumental ensembles open to students of all majors across Syracuse University and the neighboring SUNY College of Environmental Science and Forestry.
 Some ensembles require an audition, while others are open to all.
-For more information on ensembles, visit https://vpa.syr.edu/academics/music/ensembles/
+Learn more about ensembles.

 Private Music Instruction